* Adds policy responsibility (table 1).

 (2) Approve overarching personnel policy and exercise HQDA management of the Army military personnel management system.
 Change procedures are specified in AR 611-1 .

 (3) Approve standards of grade used in manpower documentation.

 (4) Promulgate policy and manage the personnel domain.

 (5) Assign primary responsibility for analysis and recommendations relating to personnel matters to a single agent.
-The listing of principal coordination points is provided in DA Pam 611-21 for all military and civilian skills.
+The listing of principal coordination points is provided in Department of the Army (DA) PAM 611-21 for all military and civilian skills.

 (6) Establish and lead a General Officer Steering Committee to develop issues affecting military and civilian personnel Armywide.

-d.
+e.
 Commanders of Army commands, Army service component commands, direct reporting units, and field operating agencies.
-Commanders of ACOMs, DRUs, ASCCs, and FOAs will—
+Commanders of ACOMs, DRUs, ASCCs, and FOAs will —

 (1) Assign specific duties and responsibilities to force modernization proponents and branch proponents within their commands or organizations.

 (2) Resolve issues affecting force modernization proponents or branch proponents assigned within their commands or organizations.

 (3) Ensure force modernization proponents and branch proponents within their commands or organizations coordinate DOTMLPF-P requirements actions Armywide.